The Rise of Daily Fantasy Sports (DFS) and Sports Betting

 How Daily Fantasy Sports Is Different Than Regular Fantasy Sports

-While DFS are similar to regular fantasy sports in many aspects, the fundamental differences are the timeline and number of people that managers compete against.
+While DFS is similar to regular fantasy sports in many aspects, the fundamental differences are the timeline and number of people that managers compete against.
 In daily fantasy sports, the prizes are generally harder to win, but much, much more lucrative.
 Prizes for a single competition can go above $100,000!

 Regular fantasy sports are season-long, while daily fantasy sports are, well, daily.
 Instead of competing for the entire season, daily fantasy sports players draft a brand new lineup every time a new set of games s ready to be played.